brookshelley/brookshelley.github.com/movies.md

 ## 2019 <a name="2019"></a>
 <hr>

+**In the Shadow of the Moon**

+A mid-flight watch on my way to Tokyo.
+Pretty interesting, engaging flick that gets weird.

 **Parasite**

 There isn’t a lot I can say about this without spoiling the whole endeavor, but suffice it to say this movie is incredible.
 There’s _so much_ going on in every shot, and the actors performances are incredible.
 This is a rare movie that just keeps building and building throughout.
 Truly one of the best directors working.